forj-oss/docker-lu/README.md

 You cannot replace the `-u $(id -u):$(id -g)` by `-u $(id -un):$(id -gn)` or you may get following error:
 `docker: Error response from daemon: linux spec user: unable to find user me: no matching entries in passwd file.`

 Why are we having this issue?
-Because, your uid or username is not recognized in the container. ie you are not in the container passwd file.
+The user's uid or username is not recognized in the container.
+This means the uid or username is not in the container passwd file.

 ## How to resolve it?

-To resolve this, we need to ensure that UID/GID given is listed in `/etc/passwd` and `/etc/group` in the container.
+To resolve this, we need to ensure that the UID/GID given is listed in `/etc/passwd` and `/etc/group` in the container.

 You can fix it easily with a basic bash script to run as root: